Questions and answers on COVID-19: Various

-There is a potential risk of contracting SARS-CoV-2 infection while exercising and this applies to both athletes and coaches.
-This is a particular issue in settings where athletes train in groups, engage in contact sports, share equipment or use common areas, including locker rooms.
+There is a risk of contracting SARS-CoV-2 infection while exercising for both athletes and coaches, particularly in settings where athletes train in groups, engage in contact sports, share equipment or use common areas, including locker rooms.

 1. What is the risk of COVID-19 infection from food products?

 Coronaviruses in humans mostly spread through inhalation of respiratory fluids.
 There is no evidence to suggest that handling food or consuming food is associated with COVID-19.
 The risk of infection via this route is therefore considered very low, although it cannot be completely excluded.

 Basic hygienic precautions should be taken to prevent food-related infections, including washing hands after the handling of food packaging and before preparing and consuming food.

 1. What is the risk of SARS-CoV-2 infection from animals or animal products imported from affected areas?

 There is no evidence that any of the animals or animal products authorised for entry into the EU pose a risk of SARS-CoV-2 infection to EU citizens.